Jeremy Hunt: Who is new chancellor and former health secretary?

-The new chancellor signalled he will have a ‘clean slate’ when it comes to the mini-Budget
+Treasury chief has signalled he will have a ‘clean slate’ when it comes to re-examining Kwasi Kwarteng’s disastrous mini-Budget, which spooked global financial markets and piled pressure on Liz Truss

-Events moved at pace in Westminster on Friday as Kwasi Kwarteng was sacked as chancellor in a shock move while Jeremy Hunt was made his replacement and Liz Truss announced another U-turn in her mini-Budget.
+Events moved at pace in Westminster on Friday as Kwasi Kwarteng was sacked as chancellor and Jeremy Hunt swiftly announced as his replacement by prime minister Liz Truss, who then announced another U-turn in her mini-Budget during a disastrous eight-minute press conference at Downing Street in which she only answered four questions.

-While his appointment was welcomed by some Tory MPs as “an experienced pair of hands”, some questioned why Mr Kwarteng was the one who had to go when he was pursuing policies Ms Truss advocated for in her leadership campaign.
+While Mr Hunt’s appointment was welcomed by some Tory MPs as “an experienced pair of hands”, some questioned why Mr Kwarteng was the one who had to go when he had been pursuing economic policies Ms Truss herself had loudly advocated during her leadership campaign throughout July and August.

-At a hastily arranged news conference in Downing Street, Ms Truss dismissed calls for her resignation, saying she is “absolutely determined to see through what I have promised”.
+But Ms Truss has so far dismissed calls for her resignation, insisting she remains “absolutely determined to see through what I have promised”.

-In the leadership race this year, he put his weight behind former chancellor Rishi Sunak over Liz Truss.
-That support came after he was eliminated from the contest himself early on, having failed to get enough votes to go any further.

-The new chancellor has previously served as health secretary and foreign secretary after first being elected to parliament at the 2005 general election, taking over from Virginia Bottomley as the MP for South West Surrey.
+The new chancellor has served as culture secretary, health secretary and foreign secretary since first being elected to Parliament at the 2005 general election, taking over from Virginia Bottomley as the Conservative MP for South West Surrey.

-Prior to his career in parliament, the 55-year-old worked as an English teacher in Japan and was an entrepreneur - co-founding the Hotcourses education publisher.
-When the business was sold in 2017, he netted a reported £14m, making him one of the UK's richest politicians.
-Mr Hunt said he would use the money to fund campaigns after he leaves politics.

-Mr Hunt was brought up in the Surrey town of Godalming and attended Charterhouse School where he became head boy and excelled in cross-country running.
-He was also head of the school magic society where he said he learnt the “exacting art” which needs “confidence in presentation”.

 In his first major role in government, from 2005 to 2007, he was the shadow minister for disabled people as a reward for supporting David Cameron – who attended Oxford University at the same time as him – in the Conservative leadership contest.

-The role projected him onto the main stage as London hosted the 2012 Olympics, during which time he worked closely with Mr Johnson, who was then Mayor of London.
+The role propelled him onto the main stage as London hosted the 2012 Olympic Games, during which time he worked closely with Mr Johnson, who was then mayor of London.

-However, in that same year, Me Hunt faced calls to resign over his role in the BSkyB takeover bid.
-The then-Labour leader Ed Miliband said Mr Hunt should quit over his contacts with Rupert Murdoch's media empire while he was considering the bid, which was later withdrawn.
-But he survived the row and in September 2012, was appointed health secretary.
+However, in that same year, Mr Hunt faced calls to resign over his role in the BSkyB takeover bid.
+Then-Labour leader Ed Miliband said Mr Hunt should quit over his contacts with Rupert Murdoch’s media empire while he was considering the bid, which was later withdrawn.
+But he survived the row and, in September 2012, was appointed health secretary.

 He also faced criticism over his handling of plans to introduce new contracts for junior doctors.